After reading this guide, you will be able to:

 Works system-wide across your apps

-Syncs your settings across Windows and Mac, with an iOS app too
+Syncs settings across Windows and Mac, with an iOS app too

 Cons: